Swimming in Superior

 The closest beach to Canal Park is on the other side of the Aerial Lift Bridge.
 But the main swimming area is three miles farther at Park Point Recreation Area, which includes a beach house, playgrounds, soccer fields, volleyball courts and picnic areas.

-Check for rip currents (look for a warning sign and red flag).
+Check for rip currents and water conditions (look for a warning sign and red flag).

 Just beyond that, the Park Point Trail starts from Sky Harbor Airport.
 It's two miles through pine forest and sand dunes to the Superior harbor entry, where there's a curving beach full of driftwood along the breakwater.

 On the other side of the entry, reached through Superior, the narrower Wisconsin Point is lined with sand.
-From pullouts along the road, paths lead to secluded beaches.
+Pullouts along the road give access to secluded beaches.

 For more about Park Point and Wisconsin Point, see Dunes of Duluth.